reverbrain/grape/README.md

 Grape, as for now, consist of 2 components:

 * fault-tolerant persistent queue
-* and a connector that allows to direct queue output into user application running on elliptics cluster (see [TODO: driver concept]() in Cocaine docs)
+* and a connector that allows to direct queue output into user application running on elliptics cluster (see [event driver concept](http://doc.reverbrain.com/stub:cocaine-event-driver) in Cocaine docs)

 ### Queue
 Queue is a [cocaine](https://github.com/cocaine/cocaine-core) application running on elliptics node.
-Its deployment process follows [TODO: general scheme]() for cocaine applications.
+Its deployment process follows [general process](http://doc.reverbrain.com/stub:cocaine-app-deployment-process) for cocaine applications.

 Once deployed and started queue accepts data entries pushed into it, stores them among nodes of elliptics cluster its working on, and gives data entries back on consumer request, maintaining entries original order.